nosana-ci/pipeline-templates/README.md

 ## Contributing

-Feel free to submit issues!
+Feel free to submit issues and enhancement requests!

 ## License